-Number of lines Sets the number of lines displayed on the LCD.
-Minimum number of lines on LCD is 4, maximum is 8.
-LCD backlight Sets the brightness of the local LCD display between 30 (lowest intensity brightness) and 100 (highest brightness).
+Number of lines Sets the number of lines displayed on the on LCD LCD.
+Minimum number of lines is 4, maximum is 8.
+LCD backlight Sets the brightness of the local LCD display intensity between 30 (lowest brightness) and 100 (highest brightness).
 100 is the default value.
-Caption on LCD Enables or disables the caption (the title of the display) on top of each Test LCD flash Allows for a visual test of all display pixels.
+Caption on LCD Enables or disables the caption (the title of the display) on top of each page Test LCD flash Allows for a visual test of all display pixels.
 Alternates between black and white for 5 seconds Test LCD black Shows all display pixels in black color Test LCD white Shows all display pixels in white color

-Figure 11: Ethernet settings on the LCD display
+Figure 13: Ethernet settings on the LCD display